Brandon Chrostowski: 2008–2016: Life in Cleveland and founding EDWINS

-2017–present: Mayoral run and restaurant expansion
+2017: Mayoral run and Academy Award nominated documentary

 In February 2017, Chrostowski announced his candidacy for the Mayor of Cleveland.
 To focus on his campaign, he took a leave of absence from EDWINS, appointing Tom Nobbe to temporarily fill his role.
 In the September primary election, Chrostowski finished fourth out of nine candidates, accruing 9.5% of the vote and losing to long-time incumbent, Frank G. Jackson.
 He returned to his position as President of EDWINS soon after the election.

 That year, EDWINS was also the subject of the Thomas Lennon-directed documentary short, Knife Skills.
 Chrostowski had met Lennon at a dinner party held by his former Chanterelle bosses, Karen and David Waltuck, in September 2013.
 He later agreed to let Lennon film the run-up to the restaurant's launch.
 The film largely focuses on EDWINS' opening night in November 2013 along with Chrostowski and the restaurant's trainees.
 It was nominated for an Academy Award for Best Documentary Short Subject at the 90th Academy Awards.

+2018-2022: Restaurant and program expansion

 In January 2018, Chrostowski led a group of EDWINS trainees preparing a dinner of fine French cuisine at the James Beard House in Manhattan.